s10018/homebrew-tl/README.md

 This is unofficial Homebrew Formula, I almost create it for myself, but you can use freely :)

+This software is released under the MIT License, see LICENSE.txt.

 # Install

 ```